department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 [See if you’re eligible for a memorial item and learn how to apply.](/burials-memorials/memorial-items/headstones-markers-medallions/)

-### Can I find out which memorial items I can get in a private cemetery burial before I need them?
+### If I'm planning my own burial in a private cemetery, can I find out which memorial items I'm eligible for?

 Yes.
 You can find out which burial benefits you're eligible for by filling out the [Pre-need Eligibility application](https://www.va.gov/burials-memorials/pre-need-eligibility/).
 This application can be used to determine if you can get a VA headstone or marker.